peterhinch/micropython_ir/README.md

  address will be correctly received.
 Set `False` to enable extra error checking for remotes that return an 8 bit address.
  2. `bits=20` Sony specific.
 The SIRC protocol comes in 3 variants: 12, 15 and
  20 bits.
 The default will handle bitstreams from all three types of remote.
+A value matching your remote improves the timing and reduces the  likelihood of errors when handling repeats: in 20-bit mode SIRC timing when a button is held down is tight.
+A worst-case 20-bit block takes 39ms nominal, yet the repeat time is 45ms nominal.
- Choosing a value matching your remote improves the timing and reduces the likelihood of errors when handling repeats: the SIRC timing when a button is held down is tight in 20 bit mode.
+ The Sony remote tested issues both 12 bit and 15 bit streams.

 The callback takes the following args:
  1. `data` Integer value fom the remote.
 A negative value indicates an error